joelspadin/NumBLE/README.md

 [Nordic nNRF52840 SoC](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840).
 It supports 21-key, 22-key, and 24-key layouts, and the top-left key can be replaced with a rotary encoder.
-It is powered by up to an 1200 mAh Li-Po battery and supports USB-C for charging and wired operation.
+It is powered by up to an 1200 mAh Li-Po battery with a 2-pin JST Ph connector (such as those sold by [Adafruit](https://www.adafruit.com/category/574)) and supports USB-C for charging and wired operation.

-This is a DIY project and is not currently sold anywhere.
+This is a DIY project and is not sold anywhere.
 [Check the wiki](https://github.com/joelspadin/NumBLE/wiki) for instructions on how to build one.